Choosing the editing you need

 To do such work, the editor will need specialist domain knowledge as well as an ability to create a consensus with the original author about the need for change.

 This is the most interventionist work that can be done on a document.
 It often happens when a client is dissatisfied with the work already done, or when the project's drivers shift.
 It requires a close understanding of the entire editorial project.
-Tyically the client project manager takes a greater role in consulting with the Shorewalker DMS writer/editor.
+Typically the client project manager takes a greater role in consulting with the Shorewalker DMS writer/editor during the assessment phase.

-- assess both the document and other work done on the topic
+- assess other work done on the topic

 - revise most of the text